 Color blind tests can alert your doctor of possible eye health problems that may be affecting your color vision.

 Technically called non-contact tonometry, or NCT, the test for glaucoma is commonly known as the “puff-of-air test.”
 This is because it measures the pressure inside your eyes by testing your eye’s resistance to the puff of air that is blown onto its surface.
 However, at our Winnipeg eye care centres, rather than the uncomfortable puff-of-air test, we have replaced this traditional test using iCare technology, in addition to retinal imaging.

-You should expect your eye exam to last for approximately one hour or less, depending on your eye care needs and the number and complexity of tests to evaluate your vision and eye health.
+You should expect your eye exam to last for approximately 30 minutes, depending on your eye care needs and the number and complexity of tests to evaluate your vision and eye health.

 Make an Appointment or Give us a Call 204-661-2020